ethereum/ethereum-org-website/src/content/developers/docs/accounts/index.md

 ---
 title: Ethereum accounts
-description:
+description: An explanation of Ethereum accounts – their data structures and their relationship with key pair cryptography.
 lang: en
 sidebar: true
 ---

-Accounts are essential for users to interact with the Ethereum blockchain via transactions.
+An Ethereum account is an entity with an Ether (ETH) balance that can send transactions on Ethereum.
+Accounts can be user-controlled or deployed as smart contracts which can accept ETH and send transactions based on inputs and events in the contract's code.

 ## Prerequisites

-An account is an entity with an Ether (ETH) balance that can send transactions on Ethereum.
-Accounts can be user-controlled or deployed as smart contracts which can accept ETH and send transactions based on inputs and events in the contract's code.
+Accounts are a very beginner-friendly topic.
+But to help you better understand this page, we recommend you first read through our [introduction to Ethereum](/en/developers/docs/intro-to-ethereum/)

 ## Types of account